rcland12/holly-stream/README.md

 CAMERA_INDEX=0
 CAMERA_WIDTH=1280
 CAMERA_HEIGHT=720
-CAMERA_FPS=18
+CAMERA_FPS=22
 ```

 A few comments about the parameters:
 - The `OBJECT_DETECTION` variable is a boolean to turn that tasks on/off.
 If you turn it off you simply have a live stream feed.
 - You can use any custom trained YOLOv5 model for the `MODEL` parameter.
-- `MODEL_DIMS` must match the model dimensions for the model supplied.
 - The `CLASSES` variable takes in a list.
 If you wish to include all possible classes, remove it from the `.env` file.
 The possible classes for the default model are [listed below](#change-the-default-class-predictor).
+- `MODEL_DIMS` must match the model dimensions for the model supplied.
+- The `CONFIDENCE_THRESHOLD` and `IOU_THRESHOLD` arguments are used in non-maximum supression in the postprocess model.
 - All arguments accept the data type present above. `STREAM_IP` takes a string, `STREAM_PORT` takes an integer, `STREAM_APPLICATION` takes a string, etc.

 The application is ready to launch, so pick the method for receiving the stream:

 1. If you are watching the stream on the same device set the `STREAM_IP` to `127.0.0.1`, or whatever localhost address you want.
 2. If you are streaming the feed to another device on your local network, set the `STREAM_IP` to the IPV4 address of that device.
-To find the IP address of a device on linux machine run `ip a` and look for it under `wl01` or something similar.
+To find the IP address of a device on Linux machine run `ip a` and look for it under `wl01` or something similar.
+If your Linux machine is running a firewall (e.g. ufw), set an allow rule for port 1935: `sudo ufw allow 1935`.
 On a windows machine open Windows Powershell and run `ipconfig` and look for `IP address`.
 On a Windows machine you will most likely need to expose a port (1935 is default) in order to receive the stream.
 Do this by adding an [Inbound Rule](https://www.tomshardware.com/news/how-to-open-firewall-ports-in-windows-10,36451.html).
 3. If you are streaming the feed to another server set the `STREAM_IP` to the public IP address for that server.
 Also make sure you expose port 1935 on the firewall and router if necessary for the server your sending the stream to.

 Lastly, to receive the stream on the device you picked above you have two options: